² AIRP-EUTERP Train-the-trainer event

 Aim and objectives

-The objective of this event is helping to equip participants with modern and effective training methods and tools to ensure consistent radiation protection training, support cross-border collaboration and mobility.
+The objective of this event was helping to equip participants with modern and effective training methods and tools to ensure consistent radiation protection training, support cross-border collaboration and mobility.

-The event, which will be conducted in English, will include theoretical classes and hands-on practical training.
+The event, which was conducted in English, included theoretical classes and hands-on practical training.

-Practical training methodologies will focus on the use of advanced virtual reality (VR) equipment, selected online resources and artificial intelligence.
+Practical training methodologies focused on the use of advanced virtual reality (VR) equipment, selected online resources and artificial intelligence.

-Augmented-reality applications to teach the basics of radiation protection (such as the properties of different types of radiation) or Virtual-Reality environments to determine the half-life of radionuclides will be explored and tested.
-Virtual laboratories for checking radiation protection measures in these laboratories or for carrying out radiochemical experiments will also be explored.
+Augmented-reality applications to teach the basics of radiation protection (such as the properties of different types of radiation) or Virtual-Reality environments to determine the half-life of radionuclides were explored and tested.
+Virtual laboratories for checking radiation protection measures in these laboratories or for carrying out radiochemical experiments were also explored.

 Target audience

-This event is targeted to students and professionals in radiation protection who wish to explore modern teaching methodologies and tools.
+This event was targeted to students and professionals in radiation protection who wish to explore modern teaching methodologies and tools.

 Venue

-The classes will take place at the Council Room at Building BL25 of Politecnico di Milano, Italy, a venue with a seating capacity of 100 participants.
+The classes took place at the Council Room at Building BL25 of Politecnico di Milano, Italy, a venue with a seating capacity of 100 participants.

-The practical sessions will take place in two state-of-the-art VR Lab classrooms, each designed to accommodate up to 45 participants.
-Participants will share 15 stations equipped with desktop PCs, 15 Meta Quest 2 headsets, and 15 USB-connected gamepads.
+The practical sessions took place in two state-of-the-art VR Lab classrooms, each designed to accommodate up to 45 participants.
+Participants shared 15 stations equipped with desktop PCs, 15 Meta Quest 2 headsets, and 15 USB-connected gamepads.

 Exact location: